 Conditions of Group Study Room Use

-- The individual registering for a group assumes full liability for any subsequent repair costs arising from damage to a room or equipment during the reservation period.
+- The individual who registers for a group study room assumes full liability for subsequent repair costs arising from any room or equipment damage that occurs during the reservation period.

-- The Libraries' assume no responsibility for the loss of or damage to personal property left in a room at any time.
+- The Libraries assume no responsibility for the loss of or damage to personal property that is left in a study room at any time.

-Individuals in blatant or repeated violation of the above Conditions of Use may lose room registration privileges for the current semester.
+Individuals or groups who blatantly or repeatedly violate the above conditions of use may lose their study room privileges for the current academic semester.

-Individuals and groups throughout the library are expected to maintain an environment conducive to study by minimizing conversations, using headphones for audio listening, and holding cell phone conversations in stairwells.
+All Library users are expected to maintain a conducive study environment by minimizing conversations, using headphones for audio listening, and holding private cell phone conversations outside or in the stairwells..